varya/varya.github.com/content/projects-portfolio/manychat/index.md

 ## Executive summary

 Manychat (a conversational-marketing platform used by over a million businesses) was outgrowing its in-house React component library.
-The product team kept shipping, but the design system underneath was uneven: gaps in the form family, an aging Storybook setup, and a foundations layer that designers and developers consulted in different mental models.
-They didn't lack skill; they lacked the *capacity* to invest in foundations while still serving a fast-moving product roadmap.
+The product surfaces are **data-heavy**: automation flows, subscriber lists, broadcast dashboards, audience filters, analytics views, and the long forms behind every flow node.
+The component library had to hold up at that density — and the system underneath was uneven: gaps in the form family, an aging Storybook setup, and a foundations layer that designers and developers consulted in different mental models.
+The team didn't lack skill; they lacked the *capacity* to invest in foundations while still serving a fast-moving product roadmap.

 <BrowserWindow>